 Care managers have to show their value to leadership through actions, and the best way to get buy-in from the top is to show leadership a successful case example—this can mean advocating for a chance to incorporate a complex patient into a care management program to show clinical leaders the benefits of care management.

 Another method to garner internal support is through regular monthly updates to educate leadership and clinicians about the value of care management.
 Telling providers about success is not enough; care managers must show providers the value of their programs.
-Fifteen-minute monthly meetings to relay success stories of improved outcomes and lowered cost can win over leadership and create internal care management champions at the executive level.
+Fifteen-minute monthly meetings to relay care management success stories (e.g., improved outcomes and lowered cost) can win over leadership and create internal care management champions at the executive level.

 Communication skills are crucial to facilitate a multidisciplinary approach between all parties—from the patient, family members, and friends to providers, social workers, and other caregivers.
 An effective care manager nurtures the relationship with the patient, leadership team, and providers, all at the same time, while ensuring the patient is at the center.

 One part of care managers’ complex duties is to create and present a care plan that the patient agrees with, and then effectively communicate that plan to the family, providers, and other members of the care team.
 The care manager must nurture all of these relationships so that the entire team, both clinical and personal, is involved with the care plan and ready to play their part for the good of the patient.